-Table 10 VMG8823-BX0B LED Descriptions (continued)
+Table 11 VMG8823-BX0B LED Descriptions (continued)

-LED COLOR STATUS DESCRIPTION Phone1, Phone2 Green On A SIP account is registered for the phone port.
-Blinking A telephone connected to the phone port has its receiver off of the hook or there is an incoming call.
 Orange On A SIP account is registered for the phone port and there is a voice message in the corresponding SIP account.
-Blinking A telephone connected to the phone port has its receiver off of the hook and there is a voice message in the corresponding SIP account.
+Blinking A telephone connected to the phone port has its receiver off the hook and there is a voice message in the corresponding SIP account.
 Off The phone port does not have a SIP account registered.
-USB Gre Green On The Zyxel Device recognizes a USB connection through the USB slot.
-Blinking The Zyxel Device is sending/receiving data to /from the USB device connected to it.
+USB Green On The Zyxel Device recognizes a USB connection through the USB slot.
+Blinking The Zyxel Device is sending/receiving data to/from the USB device connected to it.
 Off The Zyxel Device does not detect a USB connection through the USB slot.

-Table 11 VMG8924-B10D LED Descriptions
+Table 12 VMG8924-B10D LED Descriptions

 LED COLOR STATUS DESCRIPTION Power Green On The Zyxel Device is receiving power and ready for use.
 Blinking The Zyxel Device is self-testing.
 Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
-Blinking The VMG is upgrading firmware.
+Blinking The Zyxel Device is upgrading firmware.
 Off The Zyxel Device is not receiving power.
-DSL Green On The VDSL line is up.
+DSL Green On The VDSL link is up.
 Slow Blinking The Zyxel Device is detecting carrier signals.
-Fast Blinking The Zyxel Device is initializing the VDSL line.
-Orange On The ADSL line is up.
+Fast Blinking The Zyxel Device is initializing the VDSL link.
+Orange On The ADSL link is up.
 Slow Blinking The Zyxel Device is detecting carrier signals.
-Fast Blinking The Zyxel Device is initializing the ADSL line.
-Off The DSL line is down.
+Fast Blinking The Zyxel Device is initializing the ADSL link.
+Off The DSL link is down.
 Internet Green On The Zyxel Device has an IP connection but no traffic.
 Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used) and the DSL connection is up.
 Blinking The Zyxel Device is sending or receiving IP traffic.
 Off There is no Internet connection or the gateway is in bridged mode.
 Red On The Zyxel Device attempted to make an IP connection but failed.
 Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.
 WAN Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection on the WAN.
-Blinking The Zyxel Device is sending or receiving data to/from the WAN at 10/100/1000 Mbps.
+Blinking The Zyxel Device is sending or receiving data to/from the WAN at 10/100/ 1000 Mbps.
 Off There is no Ethernet connection on the WAN.